 You can use NCM to streamline complex configuration changes and make bulk changes to the configs on multiple nodes.
 To edit a config, you can manually run a script against a node or use a config change template.
 Read below about the differences between using a script and a template to decide which method is right for your task.
-The troubleshooting and remediation section provides an example of a config change that had a major impact on a network and how a system administrator used tools to discover and remedy the problem.
+The troubleshooting and remediation section provides an example of a config change that had a major impact on a network and how a system administrator used tools to discover and fix the problem.

 If you do not need the advanced logic available with config change templates, executing a command script is the most effective way to change configurations on multiple devices.
 Scripts can be executed manually or scheduled.
 Users who write scripts must know command line interface (CLI) commands required to make the config changes on a specific device type.